sh123/esp32_loraprs/README.md

 # Development board
 Development board schematics, case and antenna models are available under `extras/cad` and `extras/schematics`.

-Supported ESP32 boards are with 30 and 38 pinouts (configured with solder pads), &#x26A0; **PCB ESP32 socket for the devboard is for narrow ESP32 boards, such as NodeMCU-32S**.
+Supported ESP32 boards are with 30 and 38 pinouts (configured with solder pads).

+&#x26A0; **PCB ESP32 socket for the devboard is for narrow ESP32 boards, such as NodeMCU-32S**.

 ![Modes of operation](extras/images/device.png)